Surveshchauhan/Disaster-Response-Pipelines/README.md

 Exports the final model as a pickle file

 3. Flask Web App
-We will be taking be taking the user message and classify them into 36 categories.
+We will be taking the user message and classify them into 36 categories.
 There are some beautiful visualization of the data as well

 All of the necessary criteria for developing the pipeline and web app is given in the rubric below